Challenges of New Motherhood and Postpartum Depression

-There is nothing easy about having a newborn baby!
+There is nothing easy about having a newborn baby.
 Being a new mom is hard, no matter how “easy” others around you (or those you might see on the internet) make it look.
+The postpartum period is one of the most physically, mentally, and emotionally challenging periods of a woman’s life.
+The physical recovery from having a baby can take several months and it’s normal for new mothers to experience pain, bleeding, and digestive problems, just to name a few.

-5. It’s not unusual to have unrealistic expectations for the realities of postpartum life and what it’s like to be a new mom.
-There is such an emphasis on planning for babies’ needs while pregnant, i.e. setting up a nursery and purchasing baby equipment and supplies ahead of time, that mothers’ needs are not often anticipated or considered to be important.
+It’s not unusual to have unrealistic expectations for the realities of postpartum life and what it’s like to be a new mom.
+There is such an emphasis on planning for your baby’s needs while pregnant, that mothers often neglect their own needs and don’t consider themselves to be important.
+This can quickly lead to intense anxiety and stress, and can be detrimental to maternal mental health.

-6. The postpartum hormonal shifts that all new moms experience can be associated with mood changes.
-“Baby blues” are feelings of sadness and worry that start in the first 3-4 days after delivery, result from postpartum hormone levels changing, and resolve by the end of the second postpartum week.
+Postpartum hormonal shifts that all new moms experience can lead to mood swings.
+Many moms will experience “baby blues” as estrogen and progesterone decrease.
+Characterized by feelings of sadness and worry that start in the first 3-4 days after delivery, “baby blues” typically resolve by the end of the second week postpartum.

-Feelings of sadness, hopelessness, and/or worry that start more than 2 weeks after delivery are red flags for postpartum mental disorders.
-The main mental health problems that can emerge postpartum include depression, anxiety, post-traumatic stress disorder, and psychosis.
-All of these conditions can be triggered by postpartum hormonal shifts, and can impact mothers' ability to function and mother-baby bonding, and can have negative ramifications on postpartum life.
+Feelings of sadness, hopelessness, or worry that start or continue past two weeks postpartum should raise some concern.
+The main postpartum mental health concerns include depression, anxiety, post-traumatic stress disorder, and psychosis.
+All of these conditions are also triggered by postpartum hormone levels and shifts and can affect a mother’s ability to function on her own or impact mother-baby bonding, both of which can have negative consequences for mom and baby’s postpartum life.

-Postpartum depression (PPD) is the most common postpartum mental health disorder, affecting up to 15-20% of new moms.
-There is emerging evidence that rates of PPD have significantly increased since the start of the Covid-19 pandemic in 2020.
+Postpartum depression is the most common postpartum mental health disorder, affecting up to 15-20% of new moms.
+There is emerging evidence that rates of PPD have significantly increased by nearly 10% since the start of the COVID-19 pandemic in 2020.
 Rates of PPD amongst mothers of NICU babies are even higher, approaching 40%.
+The good news?
+Eighty percent of women with postpartum depression fully recover, most commonly resolving symptoms in 3-6 months.

 Mothers with PPD experience feelings of extreme sadness and worthlessness.
-Per the Postpartum Support International (PSI) website, PPD is also associated with the following signs and symptoms:
+Per Postpartum Support International (PSI), PPD is also associated with the following signs and symptoms:

 • Anger and/or irritability